dustinpfister/blog_posts/_posts/nodejs-os-cpus-find-count-of.md

 ## 1 - what to know

-This is a post on the os.cpus method in the node.js os module, a helpful module that can be used to work with the underlaying operation system that node.js is running on top of.
+This is a post on the os.cpus method in the [os module](https://nodejs.org/docs/latest-v8.x/api/os.html), a helpful module that can be used to work with the underlaying operation system that node.js is running on top of.
 I will not be getting into the os module in detail in this post, but I will be coving some use case examples of the os.cpus method in this module.
 When I made these demos I was using node.js 8.x, which at the time of this writing is the latest LTS major release version of node.js.

+### 1.1 - The cluster module

+Another helpful module in node.js is the cluster module, this helps setup clustering in a node.js project.
+That is running more than one instance of the same script.
+[I wrote a post](/2018/01/18/nodejs-cluster/) on cluster a while back if you would like to read more about clustering in node.js.

 ## 2 - A very basic example of os.cpus in node.js